wjoeyu/Derezzball/docs/proposal.md

 In addition to the entry file, there will be three scripts involved in the project:

+`ball.js`: This script will handle the collision logic and special moves of the ball object.
-`Ball_Cube.js`: This script will handle the rendering of the board and the game ball `Rinzler.js`: This script will handle the logic of the AI player
+`gamecube.js`: This script will handle the rendering of the board.
+`disk.js`: This script will handle the logic of the AI player and the game controls for the user.
+`light.js`: This file will create a light source for the game if 3d objects with lambertMaterials (textures that can receive lighting effects).

 ### Implementation Timeline